impredicative/irc-rss-feed-bot/README.md

 In any case, future entries in the feed are not affected by this option on subsequent reads, and they are all forwarded without a limit.
 * **`period`**: This indicates how frequently to read the feed in hours on an average.
 Its default value is 1.
 Conservative polling is recommended.
-A value below 0.25 is changed to a minimum of 0.25.
+Any value below 0.5 is changed to a minimum of 0.5.
 To make service restarts safer by preventing excessive reads, the first read is delayed by half the period.
 To better distribute the load of reading multiple feeds, a uniformly distributed random ±5% is applied to the period for each read.